rebuilt/study/programming/software_engineering/sqm/sqm.md

   * He created useful software that schools used to make decisions
   * Interesting experiments were done: twilio
   * Field testing the school quality framework
+  * All happy families are alike; each unhappy family is unhappy in its own way.

 # MCIEA
   * Consortium of districts in the state of Massachusetts

-# Another company brought in to modernize the application
+# A company was brought in to modernize the application
   * 50 person company
   * 10 years of experience
   * Used by 1 in 5 schools